 - A leading molecular testing business with clinical and competitive product advantages.
 Our products are built on a foundation of molecular genetic expertise, excellence in bioinformatics, and dedication to women's health and reproductive medicine.
 We have built a robust product portfolio through efficient in-house development, clinical laboratory partnerships, and strategic acquisitions.
 Our tests have achieved market-leading reliability and performance benchmarks within their respective market categories. - Integrated product offering.
 We offer integrated molecular tests and end-to-end support services that enable physicians to seamlessly incorporate genetic testing into their office workflow and offer the convenience of ordering multiple tests from one source.
 Our workflow solutions customize the experience of working with us for a range of physician practice sizes and capabilities, lowering barriers to adoption of genetic testing.
 We also utilize a specialized team dedicated to integrating our systems with our healthcare providers' electronic medical record, or EMR, systems, opening bidirectional connectivity to streamline test ordering and reporting.
+We deliver easy-to-

-We deliver easy-to-understand results and our customer support services provide convenient access to board-certified genetic counselors.
+- understand results and our customer support services provide convenient access to board-certified genetic counselors.
 We believe that these services collectively create substantial value and lead to customer loyalty. - Breadth and depth of R&D capabilities driving breakthrough innovation.
 We have built a first class research and development, or R&D, organization capable of harnessing and translating novel technologies into innovative platforms and product solutions as we strive to remain at the forefront of customer needs.
 Our technical expertise along the product development spectrum includes assay design, bioinformatics, and analytical and clinical validation and enables us to leverage existing knowledge to solve new challenges. - Precision medicine platform targeting a large, underserved market.
 We are developing an innovative and potentially scalable product platform that we believe will support the advancement of our precision medicine pipeline.
 This platform approach is based on an innovative capsule, which we believe could represent a paradigm shift from existing diagnostic and therapeutic approaches.
 We believe this platform has the potential to address significant unmet medical needs in the GI space, including the challenges in diagnosing, treating, and monitoring diseases without the repeated use of invasive procedures, such as upper GI endoscopies, colonoscopies, and biopsies. - Comprehensive intellectual property portfolio.
 We have retained worldwide rights to our internally-developed and acquired molecular testing and precision medicine technologies.
-We hold rights to over 500 issued patents and pending patent applications that include claims that are directed to a range of molecular testing and precision medicine-related methods, systems, and compositions surrounding our suite of current and future products.
-In addition, we believe that our trade secrets and other know-how provide additional barriers to entry.
+We hold the rights to over 600 issued patents and pending patent applications that include claims that are directed to a range of molecular testing and precision medicine-related methods, systems, and compositions surrounding our suite of current and future products.
+In addition, we believe that our trade secrets and other know-how provide additional barriers to entry. - Proven leadership with industry expertise.
+Our senior management team and board of directors consist of veteran biotechnology and molecular testing professionals with deep industry experience.
+These individuals have extensive experience with numerous wellregarded biotechnology and diagnostic companies.
+Through their many years of experience, they have developed strong relationships with key thought leaders and medical societies.